praveensirvi1212/medicure-project/README.md

 # DevOps project
-An end to end CI-CD projects implemented to build, containerze, deploy the app to testing env on EKS , selenium testing and deploy the app to prod env on eks cluster
+An end to end CI-CD projects implemented to build, containerze, push docker images to docker hub, create EKS cluster using terrafrom, deploy the app to testing env on EKS , selenium testing and deploy the app to prod env on eks cluster